connectrpc/connectrpc.com/docs/faq.md

 ### Why are numbers serialized as strings in JSON?

-JavaScript's `Number` is an IEEE 754 double-precision float: even though it occupies 64 bits of memory, some of the space is reserved for the fractional portion of the number.
+Javascript's `Number` is an IEEE 754 double-precision float: even though it occupies 64 bits of memory, some of the space is reserved for the fractional portion of the number.
 There's just not enough space left to represent 64-bit integers!
 To make absolutely sure that integers are handled correctly, the